smart-data-models/dataModel.Energy/ACMeasurement/doc/spec_IT.md

       description: Displacement power factor for each phase.
 The quantity is based on the fundamental frequency of the system
       properties:
         L1:
+          description: Value for phase 1 of the displacement Power Factor
           maximum: 1
           minimum: -1
           type: number
+          x-ngsi:
+            type: Property
         L2:
+          description: Value for phase 2 of the displacement Power Factor
           maximum: 1
           minimum: -1
           type: number
+          x-ngsi:
+            type: Property
         L3:
+          description: Value for phase 3 of the displacement Power Factor
           maximum: 1
           minimum: -1
           type: number
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         model: https://schema.org/StructuredValue